Faster estimation of dynamic discrete choice models using index invertibility: Conclusion

-We would like to thank Yanqin Fan as well as seminar participants at Georgetown, Duke, Texas Econometrics Camp, and the Australasian Meeting of the Econometric Society for helpful comments.
+We thank Aureo de Paula and the review panel for excellent comments and suggestions that have improved the manuscript.
+We also thank Yanqin Fan and seminar participants at Boston College, Georgetown, Duke, Simon Fraser and the University of Melbourne for helpful comments.
 The usual disclaimer applies.